-Choose a classic, silver, or gold membership to open up and access features and resources right here on ClassicalU.
+Choose a silver, or gold membership to open up and access features and resources right here on ClassicalU.

 Features